psychowood/ng-torrent-ui/README.md

 - [x] Added ETA column and in Detail Dialog
 - [x] Fixed width problems on Firefox
 - [x] Added preference to prevent filename automatic filtering of separators
+- [x] Sort by Name when current sort is not available (e.g. queue position for completed torrents)

 ### v0.4.5
 - [x] Added "Favorites" torrents: define a set of tags that, will highlight all matching torrents.
 Define tags by tapping on the star or going into Preferences.
 Favorites are saved in cookies.